msvrtan/materials/talks/road-to-seniority-v2/tech-version.md

 ## have mentors
 - both mentor and mentee will grow soooo much

+## overtime

+- work on yourself not on daily job

 ## work life balance
 - I worked OT very rearely
 - I always had something going on (Petra example)
 -

 ## Diversity is important team balance